 The normal flux due to the convective terms at the vertical faces is calculated using simple upwinding.
 It is calculated as the mass flux times the values in the upwind direction.
 Both a first order and a second order scheme can be applied for the spatial discretization.
 The second order version approximates the horizontal gradients to obtain second order accurate values at the vertical faces (see Section 3.2).
-To provide stability and minimize oscillatory effects, an ENO (Essentially Non-Oscillatory) type procedure is applied to limit the horizontal gradients in combination with a simple min-max face value limiter.
+To provide stability and minimize oscillatory effects, the gradient limiter proposed by Barth and Jespersen (1989) is applied to limit the horizontal gradients.
 When the explicit time integration approach is used for the vertical convective terms, the calculation of the normal flux due to the convective terms at the horizontal faces is performed using a 3rd order ENO procedure (Shu, 1997).
 When the implicit time integration approach is used for the vertical convective terms the normal flux is calculated using a first-order upwinding scheme.